rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 This script simply injects the correct image path into a `Dockerrun.aws.json` template and spits out to STDOUT.

-The following two line in the `commit` target actually execute the commit:
+The following two lines in the `commit` target actually execute the commit:

 ~~~
 	@git add Dockerrun.aws.json
 	@git commit --amend --no-edit
 ~~~

-We only stage the `Dockerrun.aws.json` file since there may be other changes in the working directory that we do not want to stage.
+We stage only the `Dockerrun.aws.json` file, since there may be other changes in the working directory that we do not want to stage.

-**NOTE:** The `--amend` and `--no-edit` options allow the previous (probably more meaningful) commit message to be retained, *and* result in the minor version number of the tag also being retained, instead of being incremented as with a normal commit.
-This behavior is desirable since we want strict correlation between git branch tag, docker image tag and the Elastic Beanstalk application version.
+**NOTE:** The `--amend` and `--no-edit` options allow the previous (probably more meaningful) commit message to be retained *and* result in the minor version number of the tag also being retained, instead of being incremented as with a normal commit.
+This behavior is desirable, since we want strict correlation between git branch tag, docker image tag, and the Elastic Beanstalk application version.

 ### Makefile Target: clean